Toolsets

 Create Toolset

-Follow these steps to add a new toolset:
+Follow these steps to add a new toolset definition:

 -

-Click + Create to invoke a Create Toolset modal.
+Click + Create on the main screen to invoke a Create Toolset modal.

 -